Doctors in Schools

 The doctor is at the school to help students be as healthy as possible.
 The doctor is a great place to start if you are is concerned or want help, information, or advice about any health issues including:

 - Physical wellbeing

 - Mental health

 How to Book an Appointment

-You can come to the wellbeing area (S5) and book an appointment with one of the team members.
+You can come to the wellbeing area in V Block and book an appointment with one of the team members.
 Nicola, Katherine, Gina, Graeme, Cathy or Melissa can assist them.

 - You can attend Student Wellbeing before school, recess, lunch or after school.

-- You can walk straight in to the doctor’s building (next to S15) at recess or lunch time on a Monday and speak to the nurse Anne.
+- You can walk straight in to the doctor’s building (next to S15) at recess on a Monday and speak to the nurse Anne.